ayden-leu/ayden-leu.github.io/EEC172/Final-Project_LaunchPad-Paint.md

 # Part I: Drawing Implementation

-The drawing system is responsible for managing the canvas, processing user input, and rendering graphical elements on the OLED display.
-The implementation focuses on maintaining a consistent drawing state and updating the screen based on user actions.
+The drawing system was developed using the code from **Lab 4** as the base template.
+Lab 4 already contains the TV remote input handling and text interface functionality, which allows the CC3200 to receive and decode button commands from the IR remote.
+Building on this foundation, the drawing features were integrated into the existing framework.
+The new implementation adds canvas management, cursor control, and drawing tools while reusing the remote input system to control drawing operations.

 ### Framebuffer and Canvas Management